-Asian stocks rise on hopes US, China will unwind dispute
+World markets rally, pound rises on hard-fought Brexit deal

 - How one family built Qualtrics, an $8 billion startup far from Silicon Valley

-ANALYST’S TAKE: “As the current round of U.S.-Chinese trade talks only restarted in the last few weeks, hopes of a trade deal at this juncture could be too optimistic,” Chang Wei Liang of Mizuho Bank said in a market commentary.
-“However, an agreement for talks over dinner suggests a higher level of engagement, which could result in a gentlemen’s agreement not to escalate tariffs further.”
+ANALYST’S TAKE: Traders may be celebrating too soon, Chris Weston of Pepperstone Group Limited said in a market commentary.
+“As things stand, the numbers just aren’t there with Labour and the DUP Party saying they won’t vote this deal through, while some 25 percent of May’s own party is not on board.
+A deal is likely to be voted down,” he explained.

-BREXIT DEAL: The European Union and Britain have finally sealed an agreement governing the latter’s departure from the bloc on March 29.
-This comes after months of hesitation, stop-and-start negotiations and resignations.
-British Prime Minister Theresa May must now get her divided Parliament to back the deal, which leaves Britain subject to rules and obligations of the bloc at least until the end of 2020 and possibly longer.
-She is facing intense opposition from pro-Brexit and pro-EU lawmakers alike.
+TRUMP-XI MEETING: Sentiment was also lifted by hopes that President Donald Trump and his Chinese counterpart Xi Jinping will unwind a blistering trade dispute this week.
+The leaders are scheduled to meet at the Group of 20 summit in Buenos Aires.
+Topping the agenda is a trade dispute over Beijing’s technology policy, which has caused the U.S. and China to impose tariffs on billions of dollars of each other’s goods.
+Chang Wei Liang of Mizuho Bank said that “an agreement for talks over dinner suggests a higher level of engagement, which could result in a gentlemen’s agreement not to escalate tariffs further.”

 JAPAN PMI: A private survey released on Monday showed Japanese manufacturing slowing in November.
 The Markit/JMMA flash purchasing managers’ index fell to 51.8 in November from 52.9 in the previous month.
 New orders slipped into contraction territory for the first time since September 2016.
 Numbers above 50 on the index show acceleration.